Risriddle/YT-Vid-Summarizer/README.md

 **Ai**: models/gemini-2.0-flash-exp

-(Limited requests totranscript api..would have to renew the api-key after that)
+(Limited requests to transcript api..would have to renew the api-key after that)

 ## License